ziodotsh/atfile/README.md

 ### Meta

 Various meta variables can be set to be available in the final compiled build (usually found in `help`).
 These are found in `atfile.sh` under `# Meta`.
-These variables are as follows:
+These are as follows:

 * `author` <em>&lt;string&gt;</em><br />Copyright author
 * `did` <em>&lt;did&gt;</em><br />DID of copyright author.
 Also used as the source for published builds, unless `ATFILE_DEVEL_DIST_USERNAME` is set (see **🏗️ Building ➔ Environment variables**)